 An experienced family law attorney in Texas can draft a formal agreement that clearly specifies all the rights and duties you and your domestic partner have towards each other while making sure that the provisions do not violate or transgress upon each other’s rights and interests in any way.

-Difference Between Domestic Partnership and Common Law Marriage
+Difference Between Texas Domestic Partnerships and Common Law Marriages

 A common law marriage is an arrangement wherein two individuals can live together as husband and wife without having to undergo the official formalities associated with a formal marriage.
 Couples who live under a common law marriage agreement generally have more rights and are entitled to receive more benefits than couples who live under a domestic partnership arrangement.